cloudflare/cloudflare-docs/products/pages/src/content/platform/limits.md

 # Limits

 Below are limits observed by the Cloudflare Pages free plan.
-For more details on removing these limits, refer to our [Cloudflare plans](https://www.cloudflare.com/plans) page.
+For more details on removing these limits, refer to the [Cloudflare plans](https://www.cloudflare.com/plans) page.

 ## Builds